February 22, 2021

 next you need to choose a shooting surface. if you’ve got a clear idea of the story behind your flat lay then this should be easy peasy.there are many options you can choose from: do you want a plain and solid background in a vibrant hue? a neutral but textured backdrop? something rustic? something quirky? maybe a two-tone color-blocking? or the luxurious look of specular highlights on plexiglass? whatever the story you want to illustrate with your flat lay there’s always room for creativity with the background.for most flat lay shoots you’ll either want to set up on a flat surface like a sturdy table or directly on the floor. if you’ll be photographing clothing we recommend propping up your shooting surface so that it sits at an angle instead of totally horizontal. this will combine the advantages of both horizontal and vertical shooting: the clothes will lie flat just as if they were positioned on a horizontal surface while gravity will make sure that they hang naturally.

 even if your shoot isn’t for a while: it’s still a good idea to get your camera in place at this early stage. this way you can see on the camera viewfinder exactly how any changes you make affect the shot. this is a particularly important step if you are going to be using natural light. you’ll give yourself time to see how the natural light looks on your product during different times of day and make any adjustments + notes of how to achieve the perfect light setup.

 sometimes the opposite problem can occur where you have unwanted highlights and reflections. it’s an issue that’s especially common when shooting shiny and reflective objects.
-Here are three possible solutions for this problem:
+Here are three possible solutions for this problem:1. move the lights

 our biggest piece of advice is to shoot in RAW format. not JPEG. shooting RAW will capture the maximum amount of information in your image files. this will give you a lot more flexibility when it comes to the editing stage.